 The workshop will be used for repair and maintenance work on DSB’s recently purchased electric IC5 trainsets, which are delivered and will be operated by Alstom.
 The workshop will have 8 tracks and forms, along with the workshop in Copenhagen also constructed by MT Højgaard Danmark, the two main locations for future maintenance of IC5 trains.

 “Over the course of two years, we have been through an excellent process with DSB and the other parties in Aarhus, and we have now entered into the final agreement.
 With these workshops for electric trains, we are contributing to setting a greener course for Denmark’s infrastructure.
 As the signature is now in place for the DSB workshop in Aarhus, we can conclude that we have gone from phase 0 to phase 2 in our three cooperation contracts with DSB in Copenhagen, Næstved and Aarhus.
 We are of course very pleased with this fact, and it proves that the cooperative staged tender model is working as planned,” says Portfolio Manager at MT Højgaard Danmark, Søren Sørensen.

 The project is expected to be handed over to DSB and commissioned in 2026.

-The tender does not change MT Højgaard Holding’s 2020 guidance, but it will contribute significantly to MT Højgaard Danmark’s sustainable long-term development in the coming years.
+The contract does not change MT Højgaard Holding’s previously announced 2022 outlook, but it will contribute significantly to the group’s long-term, sustainable development in the coming years.

-CEO Morten Hansen and CFO Martin Solberg can be contacted on telephone +45 22 70 93 65.
+CEO Henrik Mielke and CFO Martin Solberg can be contacted on telephone +45 22 70 93 65.